mozayed007/VencordCustomThemes/README.md

 # VencordCustomThemes
-CSS Themes for Discord Vencord.
+CSS Themes for Vencord a customization software installed on top of Discord for themes and plug-ins.